 Each testicle should feel firm, but not rock hard.
 One testicle may be lower or slightly larger than the other.

-Talk to your health care provider if you have questions.
+Talk to your provider if you have questions.

 What Abnormal Results Mean

-If you find a small, hard lump (like a pea), have an enlarged testicle, or notice any other differences that do not seem normal, see your health care provider right away.
+If you find a small, hard lump (like a pea), have an enlarged testicle, or notice any other differences that do not seem normal, see your provider right away.

 Sudden, severe (acute) pain in the scrotum or testicle that lasts for more than a few minutes is an emergency.
 If you have this type of pain, seek medical attention right away.